grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 }
 ```

 All of a sudden the return type to `run()` is incorrect, because `println` returns a void - or `Unit` as it is called in Scala - while `run()` expects a `ZIO[Any, Any, Any]`.
 Type inference is the devil, especially when learning a new language or framework; I want my code to be as explicit as possible.
-Also having learned Rust and Golang you _always_ explicitly state your return types, so for the sake of being a good boyscout I will also do that with any future Scala code I write.
+Also having learned Rust and Golang you _always_ explicitly state your return types, so for the sake of being a good boy scout I will also do that with any future Scala code I write.
 The type I get suggested from my editor is: `ZIO[Any, Any, Any]` so I will use that:

 ```scala
 // Contents of Main.scala